 The signed purchase or lease agreement for the ZEF ordered to replace the LSI Forklift that meets the criteria in Section 3007(b)(2)(A)2; and

-Documentation from the manufacturer, Dealer, or shipper, indicating that the ZEF ordered to replace the LSI Forklift is estimated to be delivered after the upcoming compliance date;
+Documentation from the manufacturer, Dealer, or shipper, indicating that the ZEF ordered to replace the LSI Forklift is estimated to be delivered after the upcoming compliance date.

 Extension Renewal.
-To renew a Zero-Emission Forklift Delivery Delay Extension, the Fleet Operator shall provide the following between 45 and 90 calendar days prior to the expiration of the current extension:
+To renew a Zero-Emission Forklift Delivery Delay Extension, the Fleet Operator shall provide the following prior to the expiration of the current extension:

 Updated estimated delivery dates of the applicable ZEFs; and